New Jersey uses a state-run exchange at GetCoveredNJ for the sale of certified individual/family dental plans.

 The New Jersey benchmark plan includes coverage for both basic and major dental services for children.

-Seven insurers offer stand-alone dental plans through the New Jersey exchange
+Which insurers offer dental coverage through the New Jersey marketplace?

-In 2022, seven insurers offers stand-alone individual/family dental coverage through the health insurance marketplace in New Jersey.
+In 2023, six insurers offers stand-alone individual/family dental coverage through the health insurance marketplace in New Jersey.
 These are dental plans that are not included with a medical plan and must be purchased separately:

 - Delta Dental of New Jersey